ComputerScienceHouse/CSHPublicSite/_posts/2019-08-26-nickm-intro-letter.md

 the signatures you’ve collected.
 If you get a passing percentage of signatures, congratulations!
 You’ll receive a CSH account and gain access to all of our house computer services.
 If not, there’s still hope!
-The packet is just one component of your 10 week evaluation.
+The packet is just one component of your 10-week evaluation.

-We have a handful of other objectives for you during the 10 week intro process.
+We have a handful of other objectives for you during the 10-week intro process.
 These requirements are intended to introduce you to our house culture and traditions, and are things that active members continue to do throughout their entire membership.
 One of the first things we ask you to do is attend some of our directorship meetings.
 Each of our 7 directors hosts a weekly meeting where they discuss ongoing projects, upcoming events, or other news that falls in their domain.
-Intro members are expected to attend any 10 directorship meetings during the 10 week evaluation period, preferably at least one a week.
+Intro members are expected to attend any 10 directorship meetings during the 10-week evaluation period, preferably at least one a week.
 Another cornerstone of CSH culture is the presentation of technical seminars!
 Technical seminars early in the year are usually given by upperclassmen and tend to focus on introducing you to the world of computer science.
 Common early-year topics